Peaceful Evolution theory: Perceptions in China

-Among state-affiliated intellectuals and strategists in the PRC, the term and theory of Peaceful Evolution is a threat and an attempt to undermine the Communist Party's rule.
-The hard line scholar Huo Shiliang of the Chinese Academy of Social Science's says that after Dulles, the Americans' policy of attempting to peaceful transform China has simply accelerated:
+Among state-affiliated intellectuals and strategists in the PRC, the term and theory of Peaceful Evolution is a threat and an attempt to undermine the CCP's rule.
+The hardline scholar Huo Shiliang of the Chinese Academy of Social Science's says that after Dulles, the Americans' policy of attempting to peaceful transform China accelerated:

 Before June 4 China considered the United States as a trustworthy and friendly country, but since June 4 the United States has become the main source of instability in China.
 Peaceful evolution is the main threat to China's stability today.
 The ideological struggle will be the most important factor in future Sino-American relations.
 The U.S. will again become the major threat to China, but not a military one.
 The Taiwan problem will remain important. but the ideological struggle—particularly peaceful evolution—will be primary.

 The theory of Peaceful Evolution is a key part of Chinese official assessments of the collapse of the Soviet Union.
-In bracing themselves against the Americans' "soft power" approaches, and attempts to undermine the regime, they have advocated a series of countermeasures.
+In bracing themselves against the Americans' soft power approaches, and attempts to undermine the regime, they have advocated a series of countermeasures.
 According to Li Jingjie, the director of the former Soviet-Eastern Europe Institute at the Chinese Academy of Social Sciences, there are eight lessons that China must draw from the Soviet collapse, due in part to the infiltration of Peaceful Evolution: